rafapaezbas/protocol-state-machine/README.md

 # Protocol-state-machine

-Define messages, states and transitions of communication protocol.
+Definition of messages, states and transitions for communication protocols.

 ## How to use this: